 Frequently, disputes arise from a contract to buy, sell, or lease property.
 In addition, buyers may bring claims of breach of contract, specific performance, rescission, or fraudulent misrepresentations of the property.
 Sellers may bring disputes to compel specific performance of the contract of sale and for breach of contract.
 Real estate law also handles boundary disputes, challenges to good title and property ownership, foreclosure, drainage, and easement issues.
 Litigation may also be necessary to resolve issues involving the real estate agents or home inspection companies for breach of contract, professional negligence, and breach of their fiduciary obligations.

 Although an attorney is not required to close a real estate deal, it is not recommended to complete a real estate transaction without a knowledgeable lawyer present.
 Our New Jersey real estate litigation attorneys will help you navigate the complex realm of real estate law every step of the way.
+Our experience counts; our Partners have been selected for the 2019 Super Lawyers Rising Stars List.
 Contact Sandelands Eyet LLP at (908) 470-1200 for a free consultation.